 This is just one of many stories of how construction teams have used their skills on mission.
-Others include churches that were rebuilt after being destroyed by fire and a lady who financed the rebuilding a widow's house that was beyond repair.
+Others include churches that were rebuilt after being destroyed by fire, tornado, or flood and a lady who financed the rebuilding of a widow's house that was beyond repair.